berkeleyopenarms/blue_core/README.md

 -----

-## How do I set up a development environment?
+## How do I set up the computer to run my arm?

 - Install Ubuntu 16.0.4
 - [Install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)
+  - Start from 1.2 to 1.7, just copy paste into terminal
+  - For step 1.4, use bare bones unless you plan on developing using ROS visualization tools
+  - For step 1.6, use only the first set of commands
 - Create a workspace:
   ```bash
   mkdir -p ~/blue_ws/src && cd "$_"